 Volunteering at Many Hands Organic Farm

 One of the essential constituencies of our workforce is working shareholders.
-For 4 hours of work during the 22 week CSA summer season, the 5 week fall CSA season, and throughout the winter if you desire (mornings 8-noon), volunteers receive as barter one large share of produce during the CSA season.
+For 4 hours of work during the 22-week CSA summer season, the 4-week fall CSA season, and throughout the winter if you desire (mornings 8-noon), volunteers receive as barter one large share of produce during the CSA season.
+Off-season working shareholders receive a dozen of eggs and something like applesauce each week.
 Come for breakfast at 7:00 and stay for lunch.
 It is a good opportunity for someone interested in learning the CSA process from a hands-on perspective (there are some animal chores too), and to become a part of our farm community.
 Vacations and time off are encouraged.
 We are always looking for more working shareholders to help us with the very large CSA harvest, and working shareholders become beloved members of our staff.

 We welcome educational and youth groups, and offer two options for such groups:

-Come learn about our unique system of organic farming – without chemical fertilizers, insecticides, or herbicides and with heavy use of foliar nutritional applications, natural rock powders, vegetable meals, crop rotation, heavy mulches, wood chips, corrugated cardboard, cover crops, and animals in rotation with vegetables and fruits.
+Come learn about our unique system of organic farming – without chemical fertilizers, insecticides, or herbicides and with heavy use of foliar nutritional applications, natural rock powders, vegetable meals, crop rotation, heavy mulches, wood chips, corrugated cardboard, cover crops, animals in rotation with vegetables and fruits and silage tarps to facilitate no-till practices.
 We can tailor an educational experience to your group, focusing on our approach to mitigating climate change through farming or more practical farm skills.
 Some workshops we have led in the past include:

 - Soil Carbon: Raising More, Better Food while Easing Climate Stress